medplum/medplum/packages/docs/src/pages/solutions/index.md

 :::caution Note

-The blueprints below are under construction.
+The solutions below are under construction.
 Check back frequently for updates.

 :::